-As the city of Fargo continues to grow, longtime residents hope to retain the values that make Fargo a wonderful place to live.
+As the City of Fargo continues to grow, longtime residents hope to retain the values that make Fargo a wonderful place to live.
 Among these are a deep sense of connection to one another.
 For as large as our little city on the prairie has become, we are each often hardly removed from one another.
 Six degrees of separation in Fargo is often far fewer, like one or two people.
-The Beacons express that sense of immediate connection to people and place.
+The Beacons express that sense of immediate connection to people and into the weekend as people enter and exit the front door of the mall.